Christmas in Canada: Canadian Christmas Traditions

-The influence of Europe can be seen in Christmas in Canada in the celebrations and the various customs and traditions of the holiday.
+The influence of Europe can be seen in Canadian Christmas traditions, in the celebrations and the various customs of the holiday.
 Many different cultures come together to form the traditional Christmas in Canada festivities.
 It can vary quite a bit from family to family, depending on their particular heritage.
-Here we will cover all sorts of Canadian Christmas traditions and customs – everything you need to know to be in Canada for Christmas.
+Here we will cover all sorts of Canadian Christmas traditions and customs – everything you need to know to celebrate a Canadian Christmas.

 The midnight mass is the central celebration of French Canadians on Xmas eve, where they display a nativity scene beneath a Xmas tree.
 After the mass, the family has a huge banquet as part of the Christmas traditions of Canada.
 Gift-giving occurs on New Year’s Day.